confluentinc/ksql/design-proposals/klip-58-limit-clause-for-pull-queries.md

 streams and tables.
 - Rest query validation tests to ensure that we are returning the correct number of rows and ending the query with messages saying `Limit Reached` and `Query terminated` for pull queries on streams and tables.
-- Queries with limit clause argument that is not a positive integer should throw a ksqlDB syntax exception and output an appropriate message to the user.
+- Queries with limit clause argument that is a negative integer should throw a ksqlDB syntax exception and output an appropriate message to the user.

 ## LOEs and Delivery Milestones